1 7 As A Decimal

 • Engineering: Precise calculations are essential in engineering, and understanding the limitations of decimal representation is vital for avoiding errors.

-• Cryptography: Number theory, which includes the study of rational numbers and their decimal representations, plays a crucial role in modern cryptography.
+• Cryptography: Number theory, which includes the study of rational numbers and their decimal representations, makes a real difference in modern cryptography.

 Frequently Asked Questions (FAQ)